ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ### Creating new app

-To create new app (section), first create a directory with the desired app/section name.
+To create a new app (section), first create a directory with the desired app/section name.

 ```bash
 docker compose exec web mkdir pages/<app_name>
 ```

-Then use django's utility command to create a app and required files
+Then use Django's utility command to create an app and the required files

 ```bash
 docker compose exec web python manage.py startapp <app_name> pages/<app_name>
 ```

-After creating the app, following steps should be done
+After creating the app, the following steps should be completed

 - Add `pages.<app_name>` to `core/settings/base.py` *installed_apps* list
 - Rename app name to `pages.<app_name>` in `pages/<app_name>/app.py`
 - Create `pages/<app_name>/urls.py` file for the app's urls
-- Then include the apps url in `core/urls.py` (like other apps)
+- Then include the app's URLs in `core/urls.py` (like other apps)
 - If needed, create `templates/<app_name>` directory within the app directory for templates
 - If needed, create `static/<app_name>` directory within the app directory for static files

-### Modifying dependenices with UV
+### Modifying dependencies with UV

-While developing, to add or remove dependency run
+While developing, you can add or remove a dependency by running:

 ```bash
 docker compose exec web uv <add/remove> <package_name>
 ```

-to add/remove dependency for development
+To add or remove a development dependency:

 ```bash
 docker compose exec web uv <add/remove> --group dev <package_name>